hbr/Programming/redblack/doc/red_black_tree.md

 Insertion and deletion is always done at the bottom.
 We insert a node by replacing an empty tree with a singleton red node.
-We delete a node by replacing a singleton node (i.e. a node with two empty sons) with an empty node.
+We delete a node by replacing a singleton node (i.e. a node with two empty children) with an empty node.

 Invariant